 “I told them I wanted to make my own original story with [the script writer] Robert [Rodat], so we pitched it to Legendary and they accepted it, and then we pitched it to Blizzard, and they had reservations but they accepted it.

-“Then Robert wrote the screenplay, and only once he was done did we realise that Blizzard had veto power, and we didn’t know that.
+“Then Robert wrote the screenplay, and only once he was done did we realize that Blizzard had veto power, and we didn’t know that.
 And they had never quite approved the original story we pitched them.
 Those reservations were their way of saying, ‘We don’t approve this story, and we want to go a different way.’

 Source Vulture